 [UPDATE: after legal advice from LEGO, LatteBox has now changed its case design to remove the LEGO Technics holes, which you can see in these pictures.
 The new case is shown at the bottom of this post.]

-What got me into this whole UAV thing a couple years ago… Continue
+What got me into this whole UAV thing a couple years ago was the crazy idea that I could combine my love of LEGO… Continue

 Had enough daylight to get 1/400 ISO 80 out of the A560.
 It definitely does a better job with those 7 million pixels.
 1/400 is probably just below the minimum shutter speed.
 In dead calm air, the camera was much more stable.
 With the current yaw program & the instability of 1Hz GPS, only had enough battery power for a 270' turn on… Continue